Schutzmannschaft: Formation

 The Germans did not want to use local collaborators on a large scale as they were deemed to be unreliable and inferior (Untermensch).
-However, the rapid German advance in the Eastern Front and manpower shortages forced Germans to reconsider.
+However, the rapid German advance in the Eastern Front and manpower shortages forced the Germans to reconsider.
 Therefore, on 25 July 1941, Reichsführer-SS Himmler authorized creation of Schutzmannschaft.
 Initially, it was called Hilfspolizei, but Germans did not want to attach a reputable police title to this force.
-Schutzmannschaften was an integral part of German police structure and dealt with variety of issues, including everyday crimes (except when concerning German citizens).
+Schutzmannschaften were an integral part of the German police structure and dealt with a variety of issues, including everyday crimes (except when concerning German citizens).
 Initially, only a small fraction of local auxiliaries were armed.
 Due to limited supervision, particularly in rural areas, members of Schutzmannschaften had considerable power and there were frequent complaints of corruption and abuse.

-Initially, Schutzmannschaften was organized based on existing police structures and spontaneous anti-Soviet groups that formed at the start of the German invasion of the Soviet Union.
+Initially, Schutzmannschaften were organized based on existing police structures and spontaneous anti-Soviet groups that formed at the start of the German invasion of the Soviet Union.
 For example, in Lithuania, Schutzmannschaften absorbed units formed by the Provisional Government.
 Due to this legacy and its semi-military status, Lithuanians associated police battalions with their national aspirations of independent Lithuania.
 This caused a rift within German ranks: ideologues like Hitler and Himmler saw no place for Baltic nationalism within the Greater Germanic Reich, but the Nazis needed local collaboration and had to maintain at least a shadow of national institutions.

-Local men joined Schutzmannschaften due to a variety of reasons.
+Local men joined Schutzmannschaften for a variety of reasons.
 A number of them had prior police or military experience and wanted a job which paid steady wages and provided food rations.
 Joining the German war apparatus also provided certain privileges and protections for the men and their families (for example, exemption from forced labor).
 Pensions were available to family members of those killed in anti-partisan operations.
 Others were motivated by ideological reasons (antisemitism, anticommunism, nationalism) or by opportunities to loot property of murdered Jews.
-Captured Soviet POWs saw Schutzmannschaften as a way to avoid concentration camps.
+Captured Soviet POWs saw becoming Schutzmannschaften as a way to avoid concentration camps.
 Such considerations attracted criminals and other opportunists.
-Most of them were young: in 1944, about half of Schutzmannschaften near Mir were under 25 years of age.
+Most were young: in 1944, about half of Schutzmannschaften near Mir were under 25 years of age.
 Germans complained about their lack of training, discipline, and in some cases refused to supply them with weapons.
 During 1942, in compliance with orders to enlarge Schutzmannschaft, Germans began to force men to sign up for the service and eliminated service term limits (initially men signed up for one-year or six-month terms).
 There was a marked difference in attitudes of more enthusiastic early volunteers and later forced recruits.
 To increase their reliability, Himmler ordered the organization of NCO training, which would include political education, that lasted up to eight weeks.